Edwin Feulner: Early life and education

 Feulner was born in Chicago, Illinois, on August 12, 1941, to Helen Joan and Edwin John Feulner, the owner of a Chicago real estate firm.
 He had three sisters: Mary Ann, Joan, and Barbara.
 The family were devout Roman Catholic German Americans.
 Three of his maternal uncles were parish priests.

 Feulner attended Immaculate Conception High School in Elmhurst, Illinois, and Regis University in Denver, where he graduated with a BA degree in English in 1963.
-He attended the Wharton School of Business at the University of Pennsylvania, where he received a MBA in 1964.
+He attended the Wharton School of Business at the University of Pennsylvania, where he received an MBA in 1964.
 He was a Richard M. Weaver Fellow at Georgetown University and the London School of Economics.

 In 1981, he received a PhD in political science from the University of Edinburgh in Scotland, where his doctoral thesis, The Evolution of the Republican Study Committee, was on the Republican Study Committee, a group of conservative Republicans in the U.S. House of Representatives.